moniburnejko/ecommerce-etl-dq/validation/queries/README.md

 - each dq_* query outputs issues in a consistent format with columns:
   `row_key`, `value`, `table_name`, `field`, `rule`, and `severity`.
 - `dq_summary` serves as the main reporting dataset for data quality dashboards.
-- sample inputs and aggregated validation outputs are available in `/data/sample/`.

 📅 *last updated: october 2025*
 👩‍💻 *author: Monika Burnejko*